emulsify-ds/gatsby-theme-emulsify-workspace/README.md

 ## Summary

-Emulsify is a fully customizable/themeable style guide _generator_ built with Gatsby.
+The Emulsify Gatsby Theme is a fully customizable/themeable style guide _generator_ built with Gatsby.
 It reads your documentation and component library and builds a style guide for you.
 Using MDX you can author custom documentation for your components as well as any other pages for your design system audience.

 ## Setup